yvvki/bunup/docs/docs/advanced/plugin-development.md

 onBuildStart: (options: BuildOptions) => Promise<void> | void
 ```

-- `options`: The build options configured for this build
+- `options`: The build options configured for this build.
+You can modify these options to affect the build process.

 ### `onBuildDone`